catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 ![_config.yml]({{ site.baseurl }}/images/Selenium-weather10.JPG)

 ###### Navigate to a Web site
-To navigate to a web site we use the get method in which we specify the URL we need:
+To navigate to a web site we use the `GET` method in which we specify the URL we need:

 {% highlight java %}
 driver.get("http://www.google.com");